With Earth

 Water consumption

-The usage and basic unit of industrial water have been decreasing year by year.
-Subject: Sansha Electric Manufacturing.
-Okayama Factory
+Industrial water consumption and unit consumption have been decreasing year by year.
+Target: Sansha Electric Manufacturing Co., Ltd. Okayama Plant

 Initiatives for Controlling Water Quality